AdityaVa1/Paleo-200/Frugivores.md

-eat primarily fruit, sharp and hooked beak
+eat primarily fruit, sharp and hooked beak like carnivores because they need to peel fruit